canalplus/rx-player/CONTRIBUTING.md

   - the `as` TypeScript keyword, used for type casting, should also be avoided as much as possible.

-  - the `is` keyword is fine in some situations, but simpler solutions should be preferred.

 This is to be sure we can detect as much as possible type errors automatically with TypeScript.